KevinMackenzie/OpenCircuitsStatus/designs/Algorithm.md

 ### Connection Failure
 While WS/TCP guarantees order / deliver of packets, the connection may time out or disconnect for some other reason.
 In these cases, the WS connection is broken and the client must re-establish the connection, at which point it will receive all log entries that it has missed.

-## Possible Optimizations
+## Optimizations
 To start, the client will only have one copy of the document and the entire `pending` / `sent` list is undone, the new log entries are applied, and then then redone atomically (without updating the UI).
-This could be slow or janky, so storing a second document that only contains the current Log state and re-building the working document from half-way in could help
+This could be slow or janky, so storing a second document that only contains the current Log state and re-building the working document from half-way in could help.